UgzSourceCode/web-portfolio/docs/diary.md

 The checked tasks have been finished, but the unchecked ones were started and not finished.

+## 21-03-2024
+### Tasks
+- [ ] Created file structure description
+### Description
+I am still working on defining the file structure for my research.
+So many times I have used a technology-oriented structure, but this time I am considering a domain-oriented structure.

 ## 20-03-2024
 ### Tasks
 - [ ] Created file structure description